Sir Roy McKenzie Music Therapy Scholarship

 History and purpose

-The New Zealand Society for Music Therapy (Music Therapy New Zealand) wishes to honour the late Sir Roy McKenzie a long-term benefactor to music therapy in New Zealand, by offering scholarships for students studying the Master of Music Therapy degree, or as a registered PhD candidate.
+The New Zealand Society for Music Therapy (Music Therapy New Zealand) wishes to honour the late Sir Roy McKenzie a long-term benefactor to music therapy in New Zealand, by offering scholarships for students studying the Master of Music Therapy degree, or as a registered PhD candidate pursuing studies in Music Therapy.

 Who is eligible?

-This scholarship is offered to students who have at least completed the first year of the Master of Music Therapy degree and intend to enrol in the second year of this programme; or students who have completed the second year of Master of Music Therapy degree and about to register for PhD studies; or someone who has a close professional association with the Master of Music Therapy course at the New Zealand School of Music and intends to pursue further qualifications at New Zealand School of Music.
-Applicants can be enrolled full-time or part-time.
-Applicants must also be New Zealand citizens or permanent residents.
+• Applicants must have at least completed the first year of the Master of Music Therapy degree and intend to enrol in the second year of this programme; or have completed the second year of Master of Music Therapy degree and is about to register for PhD studies in Music Therapy or a field related to Music Therapy; or someone who has a close professional association with the Master of Music Therapy course.

 Selection criteria